komodorio/docs/docs/Learn/Annotations.md

 ## Annotations Best Practices
 At Komodor we believe that k8s annotations are the best method for describing services metadata.
-This includes all of the “extra” fields used to tag and label your services, both for other team members and for external tools.
+This includes all the “extra” fields used to tag and label your services, both for other team members and for external tools.
-BTW, We collect the data both from annotations and labels.
+BTW, We collect data from both annotations and labels.

 ### Where does Komodor utilize annotations?
 Everywhere!
 Komodor will use these annotations to create powerful connections between services and enrich service information in the following areas:

-* Services explorer
+- Services explorer
-* Related services
+- Related services
-* Events screen
+- Events screen
-* Matching alerts to the correct services
+- Matching alerts to the correct services

 ### [Official Kubernetes recommendations](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/)
 ```yaml